sdarwin/Ansible-VNC/docs/users-guide-systemd.md

 Port 5903, Desktop :3
 Port 5904, Desktop :4

 For example, your account may be assigned "Port 5901, Desktop :1".
 What that means, is when connecting with a VNC Viewer, you will use TCP/IP port 5901.
-At the same time, when running server-side script commands related VNC Server, the necessary syntax will be :1, not 5901.
+At the same time, when running server-side script commands the necessary syntax will be :1, not 5901.
 So, it just depends on the context, which of those two numbers to use.

 - SSH into the target server.
 Run the command "cat ~/.config/systemd/user/vncserver.service", and view your Desktop Number.
 It will show :1, or :2, or :3, or :4, etc. After you have determined this value, close the SSH session.
 You will not need to repeat this step again.
 It was only to figure out the number.
 As an example, let's say the number was :4.
 That means your TCP/IP Port number is 5904.